dhamidi/smolcode/smolcode.md

 # How you write code

 You favor simple, straightforward solutions, making code work with as few outside dependencies as possible.

+## Comment Policy

+Comments in the codebase should explain *why* the code is the way it is, especially if the reason is non-obvious.
+Avoid comments that simply restate what the code does.